dmweis/dmweis.github.io/_drafts/Masters.md

 <iframe src="https://myhub.autodesk360.com/ue280e3f5/shares/public/SHabee1QT1a327cf2b7a1381d6e252997f18?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

-Hopper's Femur consits of 5 3D printed parts.
-Same as for Coxa we sacrafice ease of assembly for manufacturing precision and strength.
+Hopper's Femur consists of 5 3D printed parts.
+Same as for Coxa we sacrifice ease of assembly for manufacturing precision and strength.
 The part is designed to lock around the Dynamixel AX-12 motor.
 The mount point for tibia is specifically moved back to allow for easy folding of the leg.

 ####### Tibia